israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ## Space usage

-PS2BBL has an aproximated size of 112kb
+PS2BBL has an aproximated size of `80 kb`
-Wich means a system update setup that covers all models compatbible with system updates will take aproximately a little bit less than 1mb
+Wich means a system update setup that covers all common PS2 models compatbible with system updates will take aproximately a little bit more than `650 kb` (add `80 kb` to the count if you want to add PSX-DESR system update)

 ## Embedded USB drivers

 Unlike FreeMcBoot, PS2BBL has USB drivers embedded in binary, lowering your chances of loosing access to homebrew in case of data loss.

 and to make things better...
-the impact on program size was just ~`3kb`!
+the impact on program size was just ~`3 kb`!

 ## Applications Execution